-Contraceptives and contraceptive devices that do not require a prescription unless the patient's participating provider determines that none of the methods designated by the Plan as covered or preferred are medically appropriate for the patient.
+Contraceptives and contraceptive devices that do not require a prescription.
+FDA-approved contraceptive drugs and devices are covered if prescribed by the patient's participating provider and the patient's participating provider determines that none of the methods designated by the Plan as covered are medically appropriate for the patient.